AndrewFromMelbourne/AndrewFromMelbourne/README.md

 - 👋 Hi, I’m Andrew
 - 👀 I’m interested in Linux/C++, Picosystem/C++, Linux low level graphics, ZigBee
-- 🌱 I’m currently learning Modern C++, Python
+- 🌱 I’m currently learning the minutiae of Modern C++, Python best practice.

 <!---
 AndrewFromMelbourne/AndrewFromMelbourne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.